thegeorgeous/invoicing/README.md

 It was extracted from the Bid for Wine codebase and substantially extended by Martin Kleppmann.

-# LICENSE
+## License

-Copyright (c) 2009 Martin Kleppmann, Ept Computing Limited.
+Copyright (c) 2013 Codemancers, Martin Kleppmann, Ept Computing Limited.

 This gem is made publicly available under the terms of the MIT license.
 See LICENSE and/or COPYING for details.